DataDog/documentation/content/en/mobile_testing/mobile_tests/steps.md

 ## Launch a device

-To start recording and adding steps, select a device to launch a mobile test from the dropdown menu and click **Launch Device**.
+To start recording and adding steps, select a device to launch a mobile app test from the dropdown menu and click **Launch Device**.

 {{< img src="mobile_testing/launch_device.png" alt="Select a device to run a mobile test on" style="width:60%" >}}